Man Jumping

 Man Jumping was a British musical ensemble, formed in England in 1983, which included members from the much larger but disbanded musical collective The Lost Jockey.
-The band was conceived primarily as a recording project whose musical agenda saxophonist Andy Blake described as "to develop a post-minimalist musical language further towards rock, funk and dance music, without The Lost Jockey's mistakes".
+The band was conceived primarily as a recording project, whose musical agenda, according to saxophonist Andy Blake, was "to develop a post-minimalist musical language further towards rock, funk, and dance music, without The Lost Jockey's mistakes".

 Style and work

 Man Jumping was formed by Andy Blake (saxes, flute), Martin Ditcham (percussion, drums), Orlando Gough (keyboards), John Lunn (bass, keyboards), Glyn Perrin (keyboards, cello), Charlie Seaward (keyboards, flute) and Schaun Tozer (keyboards).
 Their music drew on world and ethnic musics, electronics and funk to create an alternative world dance music.
 Orlando Gough said in an interview, in March 1985: "I suppose there is some kind of nebulous central core of ideas, which may be to do with us all having come out of systems music and our interest in foreign music but actually we are influenced by Frank Zappa, James Blood Ulmer, Bach".

 A demo produced by Mike Hedges led to a contract with Bill Nelson's Cocteau Records, who released their first album Jump Cut in early 1985.
 Produced by Mike Hedges, Philip Bagenal and Man Jumping and recorded at Bagenal's own studio in Notting Hill, "Eastcote Productions", it attracted enthusiastic reviews.
 Time Out said: "Man Jumping merge the exacting algebra of systems music with the warmth, wit and passion of dance music and, in their own small way, are revolutionary, unique.
 I adore this album".

 The original album, with the additional 12"s and alternative mixes, was reissued in 1999 on the Shaping the Invisible label.
 Music critic Richard Williams (journalist), reviewing the album on its re-release suggested, "So maybe Man Jumping, a brilliant and volatile notion which gave rise to brilliant and volatile music was never destined for longevity.
 As a unit they lasted four years and two albums, but their legacy is demonstrably durable, a testament to their originality of thought and commitment to an idea of what music might be rather than an imitation of what it already was.
 Created from theory and technique, it nevertheless liberated itself from formal restrictions and took shape with a thrilling sense of its own possibilities.
 Carefully planned but made in the moment, we might say.
 And, as it turns out, built to last."
 Jumpcut was selected as one of the records of the year by The Times,The Guardian and The Independent.